Kakamotobi/score-keeper/README.md

 # score-keeper

 ## Description
-This is a score keeper for 2 players playing a game.
+This is a score keeper for 2 players.

 ## Features
    - Players can enter their names to display on the score board.